.220 Swift Ammo

 Q: What is the .220 Swift cartridge known for?

 A: The .220 Swift is known for its extremely high velocity.
-It was the first factory loaded rifle cartridge to break 4,000 feet per second (1,219 m/s), making it one of the fastest commercial cartridges in the world.
+It was the first factory loaded cartridge to break 4,000 feet per second, making it one of the fastest commercial cartridges ever produced.

-Q: What is the typical bullet weight for .220 Swift?
+Q: What is the typical bullet weight for .220 Swift ammunition?

-A: The most common bullet weights for .220 Swift range from 40 to 55 grains, with 50 grains being a popular choice for factory loads.
+A: The most common bullet weights for .220 Swift ammunition range from 40 to 55 grains, with 50-grain bullets being particularly popular for their balance of speed and accuracy.

 Q: What is the effective range of the .220 Swift?